harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### How do I check which delegate was assigned for a task?

 You can select the step under any stage.
-Under **Details** tab, you can view the delegate assigned to the task, as well the delegate selection task logs.
-The logs provide more details, including delegates that were eligible for selection, where the selector originated, and so on.
+Under the **Details** tab, you can view the delegate assigned to the task as well the delegate selection task logs.
+The logs provide more details: delegates that were eligible for selection, where the selector originated, and so on.

 ### How do I pass xmx and pms value for delegate to use max and min memory allocation pool?